YACS-RCOS/docs/contributors/running_yacs.md

 To stop YACS, press ctrl+c and run the following command `bin/yacs-stop-development`

-At this point, you should be able to make changes to any of the Yacs repositories that have been cloned into the `develop` folder, and your changes should appear as soon as you refresh your browser!
+At this point, you should be able to make changes to any of the Yacs services, and your changes should appear as soon as you refresh your browser!

     TODO: Improve this page